ProfessorDaneTaylor/Fall_2020_MTH563/HW0/docs/source/Bao_documentation.rst

 Bao's Module
 =====================================

-These are the functions that Floyd created:
+These are the functions that Bao created:

 .. automodule:: Bao_module
    :members: